mjhaskell/cpp_tutorials/classes_basic/README.md

 method; however, it is probably better to initialize simple variables in the initializer list and then variables that are unable to do so in the function portion.

+**NOTE: initializer lists need to be in the same order that variables were declared.**

 A constructor can also take arguments.
 In our example, every rectangle has a width and a height, so it would make sense to construct a `Rectangle` by